 - Almond milk provides 52% more calcium per one cup.

 Calcium helps the following:

 - Helps nerve function.

 In addition, calcium is important for the heart and blood pressure.
 Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels 8.

-Almond milk provides 510% more iron than skim milk per one cup.
+- Almond milk provides 510% more iron per one cup.

 Iron is a necessary part of any healthy diet 9 and may help with the following:

 - Is essential the creation of red blood cells.

 - Help the immune system.

 - It provides 130% more magnesium per one cup.